vasilakisfil/active_model_serializers/docs/howto/add_relationship_links.md

 ### Links as an attribute of a resource
 **This is applicable to JSONAPI, JSON and Attributes adapters**

-You can define an attribute in the resource, named `links` and return the links you want there.
-An example:
+You can define an attribute in the resource, named `links`.

 ```ruby
 class Api::V1::UserSerializer < ActiveModel::Serializer